Court Orders NRM to Serve Yakubu Mahmood Contempt Charge via Staff

 Alex Enumah in Abuja

-A Federal High Court in Abuja, on Tuesday, granted the National Rescue Movement (NRM) permission to serve its contempt charge against the Chairman of the Independent National Electoral Commission (INEC), Prof. Yakubu Mahmood, through substituted means.
+A Federal High Court in Abuja, yesterday, granted the National Rescue Movement (NRM) permission to serve its contempt charge against the Chairman of the Independent National Electoral Commission (INEC), Prof. Yakubu Mahmood, through substituted means.

 The applicant had specifically sought permission of the court to serve court processes (Form 48, which is a notice of the consequence of disobedience of a court order) on Mahmood through substituted means.